 Not everyone is in the market for a full-featured DJ controller.
 The DDJ 400 offers new DJs an ideal entry point into the world of DJing.
 It’s also a handy back-up controller for working DJs or those with space limitations in their home studio.

 Packed with all the core features you need to prepare and execute your mixes.
 It also offers excellent value with full version software bundled with the controller.
-We like it so much it even won the top spot in our beginner DJ controller review.

 Read our full Pioneer DDJ 400 review for more detailed information.